-Despite its revered status, I rank The Beast as one of the most overrated roller coasters in North America.
+Despite its revered status, we rank The Beast as one of the most overrated roller coasters in North America.
 At one time, the ride may have deserved its accolades, but it's been declawed and just doesn't hold up.
 You can read our review of The Beast to see why we think the coaster misses its mark.

 If you're looking for a more classic wooden coaster experience, with plenty of airtime, head over to The Racer at Kings Island.
 The venerable twin-track coaster, which was popularized in the 1970s on an episode of The Brady Bunch, has held up fairly well.

 One of the park’s highlights, Diamondback, is a wonderful, 230-foot tall coaster that is especially exhilarating.
 For its finale, it features a splash effect in a lagoon.
-See which other attractions merit your attention in our rundown of the best rides at Kings Island.

 Among the other major coasters at Kings Island:

-- Banshee– Introduced in 2014, the steel inverted coaster features trains that hang from suspended from the track above.
+- Banshee – Introduced in 2014, the steel inverted coaster features trains that hang from suspended from the track above.
 It climbs 167 feet, reaches a top speed of 68 mph, and includes seven inversions.

-- Flight of Fear– One of the earliest launch coasters, the indoor ride still packs a punch.
+- Flight of Fear – One of the earliest launch coasters, the indoor ride still packs a punch.

-- Invertigo– An inverted shuttle coaster, it goes forward and then backwards, retracing its route.
+- Invertigo – An inverted shuttle coaster, it goes forward and then backwards, retracing its route.